gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 my chat with Lady Kembe.
 The only question was, could they tell what it was they smelled?

-"Student of mine swore an oath yesterday, a blood oath.
+"Student of mine swore an oath yesterday.
 I was trying to—"

 "A juristed oath?"